port-labs/port-docs/docs/build-your-software-catalog/custom-integration/custom-integration.md

 ## Why create a custom integration?

-* The tool you want to integrate with is not yet available in our [integrations library](#available-plug--play-integrations).
+- The tool you want to integrate with is not yet available in our [integrations library](/build-your-software-catalog/sync-data-to-catalog/#available-plug--play-integrations).
-* You wish to create your own data model and/or ingest data using a different method than the one provided in our integrations.
+- You wish to create your own data model and/or ingest data using a different method than the one provided in our integrations.
+- You wish to integrate Port with an internal tool in your organization.

 ## How to create a custom integration